-The switch can accommodate up to 16 GBIC modules.
-GBIC modules are hot-pluggable.
+The switch can accommodate up to 16 hot-pluggable GBIC modules.

 To install a GBIC module:

 CAUTION: The GBIC modules contain static-sensitive components.
-Use electrostatic discharge (ESD) precautions while handling GBIC modules.
+Use Electrostatic Discharge (ESD) precautions while handling GBIC modules.

 1. Insert a GBIC module into a Fibre Channel port.
 The module is keyed and can only be inserted one way.